WagdySamih/E-commerce-API/README.md

 # Shopping-Cart-API
-   a simple shopping cart API with all its basic features.
+   a simple shopping cart API with all its basic features with PayPal payment method.

 ## Guest Role: